-- D. Any party to the contract may file an appeal in writing within 20 days of the final decision.
-When an appeal is received the BAS Director will review the appeal and issue a written determination within 40 days of the appeal. - E. If requested in writing within ten days by one of the parties, the Bureau Director's decision may be appealed in writing the DWD Legal Counsel.
+D. Any party to the contract may file an appeal in writing within 20 days of the final decision.
+When an appeal is received the BAS Director will review the appeal and issue a written determination within 40 days of the appeal.

+- E. If requested in writing within ten days by one of the parties, the Bureau Director's decision may be appealed in writing the DWD Legal Counsel.
 The DWD Legal Counsel will review the case and issue a final determination within ten days. - F. Right to Hearing.
 A dissatisfied party may file a written request with the BAS or the DWD Legal Counsel for a formal administrative hearing to review the reasonableness of a DWD order as outlined in Chapter 5 of the Wisconsin Apprenticeship Manual.
 DWD shall respond to a request for an administrative hearing within 20 days.
 DWD has the discretion to determine whether or not it will hold a hearing.
 DWD's final decision is reviewable in Circuit Court. - G. Items not Subject to a Hearing.
 Actions of the employer that involve the employment relationship and not the apprenticeship program are not subject to a hearing.
 Violations of employer work rules may not be subject to a hearing contingent upon a review that the employer is not illegally discriminating in its administration of apprenticeship policy.

-XX.
+XXI.
 Modification of Standards

-- A. Local standards may be modified by the local committee if such modifications are in conformance with these State Standards and approved by the BAS. - B. The minimum requirements set forth in these Standards shall not be altered by virtue of any collective bargaining agreement.
+- A. Local standards may be modified by the local committee if such modifications are in conformance with these State Standards and approved by the BAS. - B. The minimum requirements set forth in these Standards shall not be altered by virtue of any collective bargaining agreement or unilateral action by either employers or journeyworkers. - C. In the event any part of these standards may be declared illegal, the balance of the standards remain in effect.